 The whistleblowing system is used on a voluntary basis.
 We collect the following personal data and information when you submit a report via the whistleblowing system:

 - Your name, should you disclose your identity

 - Whether you are employee of Volkswagen AG

 - Where applicable, the names of persons and other personal data of the persons named in your report.

 The communication between your computer and the reporting system is carried out via an encrypted connection (SSL).
 The IP address of your computer is not stored while using the whistleblowing portal.
-To maintain the connection between your computer and the BKMS® System, a cookie which contains only the session ID is stored on your computer.
+To maintain the connection between your computer and the BKMS® Incident Reporting, a cookie which contains only the session ID is stored on your computer.
 The cookie is only valid until the end of your session and becomes invalid when you close the browser.

 You have the option of using a self-chosen pseudonym/user name and password to set up a secured postbox in the whistleblowing system.
 This allows you to send secure messages to the relevant employees of Volkswagen AG, by name or anonymously.
 This system only stores data inside the whistleblowing system, which makes it particularly secure.
 It is not a form of regular email communication.

 Notes on sending attachments

 When submitting a report or supplementary information, you have the option of sending attachments to the relevant Volkswagen AG employees.
 If you want to submit a report anonymously, please observe the following security information: Files may contain hidden personal data which might endanger your anonymity.
 Remove these data before submission.
 If you are unable to remove these data or are unsure of how to do so, copy the text of the attachment into your report text or send the printed document anonymously to the address contained in the footer, quoting the reference number that you receive at the end of the reporting process.